glennsl/reason-react-quick-start/quick-start.md

   wrapProps { name } ::children;
 ```

-So we define a module, which is really just a specification. `include ReactRe.Component` is the bit of black magic that tells rehydrate what kind of component it is, and what it should expect to see defined in it. `ReactRe.Component` is the most basic kind, and requires us to define a `name` a `props` type, and a `render` function. `name` is the component's display name, which is useful for debugging. `props` specifies the type of the component's attributes/properties.
-And `render` is, as you'd expect, the function that's called when the component is to be rendered.
+So we define a module, which isn't and won't be the actual component but it's specification. `include ReactRe.Component` is the bit of black magic that tells rehydrate what kind of component it is, and what it should expect to see defined in it. `ReactRe.Component` is the most basic kind, and requires us to define a `name` a type called `props`, and a `render` function.
+* `name` is the component's display name, which is useful for debugging.
+* `props` specifies the type of the component's attributes/properties.
+* `render` is, as you'd expect, the function that's called when the component is to be rendered.

 The actual component is defined by the second piece of black magic: `include ReactRe.CreateComponent Welcome`.
 Under the hood this will create a `comp` variable, which is the actual component and, as we'll learn later, is important for js interop.
-It will also create a `wrapProps` function, which we then use to define the `createElement` function, which really just translates our properties from a labeled argument form (`::name`) into the form of a record that fits our `props` type.
+It will also create a `wrapProps` function, which we then use to define the `createElement` function, and which really just translates our properties from a labeled argument form (`::name`) into the form of a record that fits our `props` type.

 ### Look, ma, no magic!